 It was a huge issue that needed to be solved immediately.

-In our monthly all-hands meeting following that leadership team meeting, our CEO, Bob Ruffolo, explained the why behind our decision that we needed to make a structure change -- the what.
+In our monthly all-hands meeting following that leadership team meeting, our CEO Bob Ruffolo explained the "why" behind our decision.

 He explained the survey results, our thought process, and everything that led to the conversation.

 Then, he explained that we had outgrown our current structure, placing too much responsibility on our current managers.
-We inadvertently set up our teams to fail and that wasn’t ok. -- the message.
+We inadvertently set up our teams to fail and that wasn't OK.

-Planting the seed for a change is seriously just the first step.
-After this meeting, we knew there would be fear and confusion, so we got to work on step 2.
+Planting the seed for a change is just the first step.
+After this meeting, we knew there would be fear and confusion, so we got to work on step two.